gdsfactory/gdsfactory/docs/contribution.md

     - when running the test it will do a boolean of the `run_layout` and the `ref_layout` and raise an error for any significant differences.
     - you can check out any changes in your library with `gf gds diff ref_layouts/bbox.gds run_layouts/bbox.gds`

 If test failed because you modified the geometry you can regenerate the regression tests with:

 ```
 pytest --force-regen -s
 ```

+## Code of Conduct

+This project is a community effort, and everyone is welcome to contribute.
+Everyone within the community is expected to abide by our [code of conduct](https://github.com/gdsfactory/gdsfactory/blob/main/docs/code_of_conduct.md)